-How to Properly Maintain Your Power Steering Pump
+Maintain Your Power Steering Pump

 Once you get rid of the power steering pump noise and your system is working fine again, you will want to take all necessary precautions so that this issue doesn’t come back.
 To keep your steering pump in order, you need to: